-- Believe in Me Schools
+Believe in Me schools

 After learning that some children were unable to attend public schools due to living in extreme poverty or being born with medical needs, LWB decided to bring education directly to the kids.
 These schools serve children both in orphanages and rural villages and open their minds to the joy of learning.

 We believe every child who dreams of higher education should have the opportunity to reach their full potential.
 LWB has provided both high school and college support to over a thousand teens from both orphanages and rural villages.

-- Sokhem Early Childhood Development
+Sokhem Early Childhood Development Center

 In the rural Western region of Cambodia, which has few economic opportunities, adults in most families cross the border into Thailand to search for work, often leaving children behind to fend for themselves.
 LWB's Sokhem Early Childhood Development Center is a safe daycare and early childhood development program for infants and toddlers in a region known for child trafficking.

-Featured success story:
+Featured success story

-Peter from Cambodia
+Megan from Cambodia